johncai117/johncai117.github.io/content/jobs/Instagram/index.md

 ---

 - Led the core ML workstream for Instagram Sharing Ranking, which drove topline metrics by X\% through model architecture improvements.
-- Launched a 0 to 1 ranking model in key developed markets, improving recall by XX\%.
+- Launched a 0 to 1 ranking model in key developed markets, improving recall by XX\% and driving $XXM in annualized revenue.
-- Built MLOps detectors for model prediction quality and feature coverage
+- Built MLOps detectors for model prediction quality and feature coverage.
 - Coordinated mode training, inference scaling and privacy compliance.